localstack/localstack.github.io/content/blog/2022-06-08-announcing-localstack-discussion-pages/index.md

 Our Discussion Pages has an initial selection of categories which we can adjust over time:

-- Announcements: Announcing LocalStack features, product updates, and any upcoming news that we should notify our broader community!
+- Announcements: Announcing LocalStack features, product updates, and any upcoming news we want to notify our broader community about!
 - Feature Requests: Requests for new features or suggestions to improve the existing ones!
-- Platform: Questions, bugs, feedback on the product workflow alongside dashboard, integration, documentation, and more!
+- Platform: Questions and feedback on the core product, workflows, integration, documentation, and more!
-- Wizards: Share your LocalStack workflow, best practices, and suggestions for improving the development & testing workflow for the next generation of cloud & serverless developers!
+- Wizards: Share your LocalStack use cases and workflows, best practices, and suggestions for improving the dev & test loop for the next generation of cloud and serverless developers!

-To ensure that you are up-to-date about the recent happenings with LocalStack, we will also notify you via email!
-Using our Discussion Pages, you can edit your email preferences and define how often you want to receive emails.
+To ensure that you are up-to-date with the latest around LocalStack, we will also send you notifications about LocalStack Discussion Pages via email!
+You can edit your email preferences and define how often you want to receive emails.
 We suggest you mute any topic or category that doesn't interest you for a clutter-free mailbox!

 ## Conclusion

-At LocalStack, we are rapidly growing, and we will be further using our Discuss community to share upcoming updates on our product.
-We will be closely communicating with the conversations, iterate on our product and post the updates as and when we ship it.
+LocalStack is growing rapidly, and Discourse will help us scale community interaction.
+We will also use the Discourse community to share upcoming updates on our product and communicate the roadmap.
+At LocalStack, we are rapidly growing, and we are looking forward to be working closely with our community and engaging via Discussion Pages on upcoming updates.

-Let’s work together and make cloud development real fun! 🚀
+Let’s work together to create a superb developer experience and make cloud development fun! 🚀